jxnpass/jxnpass.github.io/index.md

 * List GitHub skills in your application or cover letter
 * Mention a GitHub repo as a bullet point for a related work experience

-Ultimately, your resume has to persuade the recruiter to consider your projects on GitHub as an important part of your introduction.
+Ultimately, your resume has to persuade the recruiter to consider your projects on GitHub as an important part of assessing your skillset.
 Consider the possibility that you get a job interview.
-The interviewer will likely reference your resume.
-If you feasibly reference your GitHub on your resume and prepare your profile/repos for a quick read, then you increase your chances of nailing your interview.
+The interviewer will likely read over your resume before or during the interview.
+If you reference your GitHub on your resume and prepare your profile/repos for a quick read, as well as prepare some verbal statements about each project, then you increase your chances of nailing your interview.

 ### LinkedIn
-Many job applications are also offered through LinkedIn, and if you choose to apply using your LinkedIn, then implementing your GitHub projects can really improve your application.
+Many jobs are also offered through LinkedIn, and if you choose to apply using your LinkedIn, then implementing your GitHub projects can improve your application.
 To add your projects to your LinkedIn profile, navigate to your personal profile.

 ![pic11](/pics/linkedin-step1.png)